marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/erfcscaled.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ERFC_SCALED, error function, complementary, exponentially-scaled

 .. _erfc_scaled:

-.. index:: ERFC_SCALED

-.. index:: error function, complementary, exponentially-scaled

 ERFC_SCALED --- Error function
 *******************************